PacomeRivier/rabbitmq-quickstart-scripts/README.md

 ## Code

-You must fill in the values between brackets before sunning the code:
+You must fill in the values between brackets before running the code:

     <USERNAME>
     <PASSWORD>